yaccob/intervals/README.md

   Since the input data is owned by the client I'm not adding it to space considerations for the algorithm.

+* The current solution intentionally focuses on readability, testability and maintainability rather than focusing on performance.
+Using array of primitives (e.g. `int[]`) instead of polymorphic java classes might significantly improve performance.

+  The beauty of the current solution lays in the fact that almost every detail can be tested in isolation

+* The test code uses the junit4 feature of parameterized tests.
+In my opinion apart from reducing amount of code this also significantly increases readability.
+  Just looking at the data returned by `getScenarios` provides you almost all relevant information in one place.

+  A downside of this approach is that you need multiple test classes for testing a single class, which is a bit unusual.

+  JUnit5 has a better feature that allows parameterizing more fine-grained, but as far as I remember this feature is still documented as being experimental.

 ## Next Steps